 Versa Technology’s VX-160CE is a Telco Grade VDSL2 SFP modem that interconnects with Gateway Processor by using a MSA (MultiSource Agreement) compliant hot pluggable electrical interface.
-The chipset inside the VDSL2 SFP modem supports all VDSL2 profiles that are defined by ITU-T G.993.2, and more importantly, it can be fully backward compatible with ADSL2/ ADSL2+ and VDSL compliancy with G.994.1, G.997.1 and among other standards, ensures its interoperability with all existing broadband network services.
+The chipset inside the VDSL2 SFP modem supports all VDSL2 profiles that are defined by ITU-T G.993.2, G.994.1, G.997.1 and among other standards, ensures its interoperability with all existing broadband network services.
 Furthermore, Versa’s VX-160CE also features the latest ITU standards such as G.inp (G.998.4) and G.vector (G.993.5).

 As broadband access technology has evolved rapidly, Service Providers need to upgrade their broadband network service every few years.
 Traditionally, Service Providers have replaced the entire CPE device in order to provide subscribers with faster Internet services.
 Not only does it increase their CAPEX and OPEX but also wastes resources and increase inventories.
 Leveraging the VX-160CE VDSL2 SFP in Service Providers’ product portfolio will help them significantly reduce the software porting and testing effort and shorten their product time-to-market.